 Become Less Involved in Their Finances

-As they get older, whether they are still in college or they are new graduates, you will want to get them the Suzi Orman book, "The Money Book for the Young, Fabulous and Broke."
-(Advertised here) It is a book they can read one chapter at a time as they go through life and need to know how to buy their first car, buy their first home, get their first 401K, sign up for profit sharing at their first company, etc. We bought a copy of this book for our youngest daughter and she was so happy with it that she bought copies for her older sisters!
-You can order the book below, directly from Amazon.
+As they get older, either during their later years of college or when they are new graduates, they will find it useful to have the Suzi Orman book, "The Money Book for the Young, Fabulous and Broke."
+It is a book they can read one chapter at a time as they go through life.
+The information in the book will help them make wise decisions when it comes time to buy their first car, buy their first home, get their first 401K, sign up for profit sharing at their first company, or make other financial choices.

 A Helpful Book for New Graduates